lorth001/JavaScript-Algorithms/Find Prime Factors/README.md

-A simple program that takes a user's input and displays all of its prime factors.
+A simple program that takes a user's input and displays all of its prime numbers.